Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/sendgrid-cohort.md

 ## Considerations

 - The API key from SendGrid must be either Full Access or Restricted Access with Marketing permissions.
-- The Amplitude user mapping to SendGrid email must contain unique email addresses.
-Duplicate email addresses cause sync errors.
+- Cohorts cannot have duplicate emails, as it will cause sync errors with SendGrid.
-- The recommended way to guarantee that all email addresses are unique is by setting your Amplitude User IDs to use email addresses.
+  - The recommended way to guarantee unique email addresses is by setting your Amplitude User IDs to use email addresses.
-- If you chose User ID, make sure that all User ID fields contain valid emails or the sync can't complete.
+- All emails that are being exported must be valid; otherwise, the sync will fail.
 - You must map the email, first name, and last name fields.
 If the Amplitude user doesn't have values for the first and last name fields, the corresponding SendGrid contact won't have first or last names, only the email address.
 - In cases where users don't have an email address, they aren't synced to SendGrid.
 This can cause a discrepancy between the number of users in SendGrid and Amplitude.
+- Emails on SendGrid's side is **not** case-sensitive.
+Both User@Company.com and user@company.com will sync to the same contact (user@company.com)
+- New contacts will be created for Amplitude users that are not SendGrid contacts, existing contacts will not be duplicated.
+Both types of users will be added to the list.

 ## Setup

 ### SendGrid setup

 Log in to SendGrid and [create your API key](https://docs.sendgrid.com/ui/account-and-settings/api-keys).
+- The type of API key must be either Full Access or Restricted Access with Marketing permissions

 ### Amplitude setup